kmcommitdaily/journloops/posts/get-your-hands-dirty.md

 ![sample endpoints Screenshots](../assets/endpoints.png)

-Understanding endpoints helped me visualize how the frontend communicates with the backend.
+Understanding endpoints helped me visualize how the frontend communicates with the backend, and made debugging much easier.

 ### Breakthroughs

+After weeks of building and debugging, I thought I was done.
+But reviewing everything I’d built opened a whole new layer of learning.

 This is where it all gets dirty.
-I’ve documented each project perfectly, and this is one of those moments every beginner says, “I’ve finally done it.”
-But hear me out, this is just the beginning of the real work.
+I had documented everything perfectly, but when I looked closer, I saw small mistakes that revealed bigger lessons.
 I went through each of my projects and looked at them from another perspective.
 I would’ve never been able to finish these without documentation, online resources, and tools like ChatGPT.
 So, this part where I take time to analyze my own implementations and ask the big questions (“Why?”, “What?”, and “How?”) is incredibly important, especially for a beginner.

-__The Courage to Ask Questions__
+#### The Courage to Ask Questions

 Being open to criticism is key to consistency.
 But if you’re self-taught like me, you know how intimidating “questions” can be.
-Almost every question you could think of already has an answer online — so why bother asking?�Because asking yourself questions builds comprehension.
+Almost every question you could think of already has an answer online, so why bother asking?
+Because asking yourself questions builds comprehension.

 Here are some of the questions I formed while reviewing my Weather Dashboard project:
 - What is .env really for?